katlogic/WindowsD/README.md

-## WindowsD - Fixing broken windows (DSE, unkillable processes, uneditable registry..)
+## WindowsD - Fixing broken windows

+*Aka drivers won't load, processes are unkillable, registry can't be edited...*

 WinD is a 3rd party "jailbreak" so administrators can remove some mal-features introduced in modern windows versions.
 Currently, it can disable: